Peter Lorre

-Peter Lorre ([ˈpeːtɐ ˈlɔʁə]; born László Löwenstein, [ˈlaːsloː ˈløːvɛ(n)ʃtɒjn]; June 26, 1904 – March 23, 1964) was a Hungarian and American actor, first in Europe and later in the United States.
-He began his stage career in Vienna, in the Austro-Hungarian Empire, before moving to Germany where he worked first on the stage, then in film in Berlin in the late 1920s and early 1930s.
-Lorre caused an international sensation in the Weimar Republic-era film M (1931), directed by Fritz Lang, in which he portrayed a serial killer who preys on little girls.
+Peter Lorre ([ˈpeːtɐ ˈlɔʁə]; born László Löwenstein, [ˈlaːsloː ˈløːvɛ(n)ʃtɒjn]; June 26, 1904 – March 23, 1964) was a Hungarian and American actor, active first in Europe and later in the United States.
+Known for his timidly devious characters, appearance, and accented voice, he was frequently typecast as a sinister foreigner.
+He was caricatured throughout his life and his cultural legacy remains in media today.

+He began his stage career in Vienna, in the Austro-Hungarian Empire, before moving to Germany, where he worked first on the stage, then in film, in Berlin during the late 1920s and early 1930s.
+Lorre, who was Jewish, left Germany after Adolf Hitler and the Nazi Party came to power.
+Lorre caused an international sensation in the Weimar Republic–era film M (1931) where he portrayed a serial killer who preys on little girls.
+His first English-language film was Alfred Hitchcock's The Man Who Knew Too Much (1934), made in the United Kingdom.